aws-amplify/docs/docs/lib/graphqlapi/fragments/native_common/authz/common.md

 <inline-fragment platform="ios" src="~/lib/graphqlapi/fragments/ios/authz/21_oidc.md"></inline-fragment>
 <inline-fragment platform="android" src="~/lib/graphqlapi/fragments/android/authz/21_oidc.md"></inline-fragment>
+<inline-fragment platform="flutter" src="~/lib/graphqlapi/fragments/flutter/authz/21_oidc.md"></inline-fragment>

 ### AWS Lambda

 Amplify CLI does not currently allow you to configure Lambda as an authorization mode for your GraphQL API.
 To add a Lambda function as an authorization mode for your AppSync API, go to the **Settings** section of the **AppSync console**.
-Then, update the `authorizationType` value in the `amplifyconfiguration.json` file and code snippet as follows:
+Then, update the `authorizationType` value in the `amplifyconfiguration.json`/`.dart` file and code snippet as follows:

 ```json
 {